Nauru

 People

-There is no evidence to suggest that human trafficking is a criminal market of any significant scale in Nauru.
-The country does not appear to be a source, destination or transit country and the risk of the problem emerging in the short and medium term is very minimal.
+Nauru does not appear to be a source, destination or transit country for human trafficking, and the risk of the problem emerging in the short and medium term is minimal.

 Trade